Updated 11.22.24

 The breath, body, and mind are interconnected; refinement of the physical breath calms the body and stills the mind.
 Improved skill in this exercise will be noted as the breath becomes refined, that is, calm, slow and smooth.
 For many people not experienced in breathing or meditation, it is challenging at first to get the body-mind/mind to be quiet and still.
 The attention has been totally dominated by the ego-personality and it is not going to relinquish its hold without a fight.

 Nevertheless, the goal in focused breathing is to neutralize the influence the ego, the mind-chatter, the body-mind, and the emotions have on a person’s attention.
 In the beginning, this may mean pulling the attention away from these disturbances repeatedly until they lose their power to disrupt the focused breathing.
-Simply acknowledge what has distracted the focus and gently and patiently let it go while bringing your attention back to the breath.
+Simply acknowledge what has distracted the focus and gently and patiently let it go while bringing your attention back to the breathing.
 There is no exercise more important to bodily health and spiritual development than focused breathing.

 Those who are familiar with meditation can do this exercise for as long as they want to.
 For those who are new to breathing, practice focused breathing for 15-20 minutes to begin with.
 As a daily routine, practice upon awakening in the morning and do the same at night, time permitting.
 Depending on one’s nature, a person may favor one of these periods over the other.
 If this is the case, shift more time to that period.